aligokcek1/Alchemist-s-Dungeon-game/README.md

 ## Features

-- **Procedurally Generated Dungeons:** Every playthrough is a new experience with a unique, algorithmically generated dungeon layout.
+- **Advanced Procedural Generation:** Every playthrough features a unique, algorithmically generated dungeon.
+The generation logic includes a reachability analysis to ensure every level is winnable and fair.
+- **Rich Audio Experience:**
+    - Background music to set a retro, mysterious tone.
+    - Sound effects (SFX) for jumping, landing, collecting items, taking damage, and more.
+    - Separate UI controls to mute music and SFX independently.
 - **Dynamic Player Character:** A pixel-art alchemist character with fluid animations for idling, running, jumping, and landing (squash-and-stretch).
-- **Intelligent Enemy AI:** Patrolling enemies that can detect and avoid walls and ledges.
 - **Engaging Gameplay Loop:**
     - Collect all the gems to win the game.
+    - Pick up **Health Potions** to restore health and survive longer.
-    - Avoid spike traps and enemies.
+    - Avoid spike traps and intelligent, patrolling enemies.
-    - Health bar UI tracks player damage.
-    - Game pauses on "Game Over" or "You Won" screens.
+    - Game pauses on "Game Over" or "You Won" screens with unique audio cues.
 - **Polished User Experience:**
     - A sleek, animated loading screen on first launch.
     - An instruction screen before the game starts.